The Top 3 Loudest! Motorcycle Exhausts in 2023

 Will taking off the muffler make my motorcycle louder?

-Yes, taking off the muffler will make your motorcycle louder.
-The muffler, by definition, is there to make your motorcycle quieter.
-Removing it will let a higher volume of exhaust gasses flow out of the system, resulting in a louder sound.
+Yes, I can confirm, taking off the muffler will make your motorcycle louder.
+I’ve tried it myself, and the muffler, by design, is there to suppress the noise.
+Remove it, and you let more exhaust gasses out, resulting in a thunderous sound.

 How much will the loudest motorcycle exhaust cost?